 Once the cart is clean, place your child in the cart seat, ensuring that each leg goes through the correct hole, and fasten the lap belt securely around his waist.
 Don’t allow your child to stand up in the cart, and never walk away from the cart with your child in it.
 According to a 2012 study, more children under five are hurt in shopping cart accidents than any other way, including car accidents, so it is important to be diligent about your child’s safety even with everyday items.

-Shopping cart support for baby
+Shopping cart safety and support for babies and infants

 If your child needs extra support in the shopping cart – for example, he is able to hold his head up but lacks the muscles in his trunk to stay upright due to delayed development – you may want to consider a padded shopping cart cover that includes pillows on either side.

-For those that have to run a lot of errands or just love getting their baby out and about these will be worth the money.
+For those that have to run a lot of errands or just love getting their baby or infant out and about these will be worth the money.
 If you are considering buying one just for the extra support for a few weeks – it might not be.
 Still, these covers are super useful because they can usually also be used in restaurant highchairs as well!

-Best shopping cart covers
+Best shopping cart cover to use

 Even after you spray or wipe down the cart, you may not feel comfortable putting your child into the seat of a shopping cart since the closest they ever come to being washed is being outside while it rains.
 There are several types of covers that you can buy that will completely separate your child from the shopping cart, and are easy to wash so you know the surface touching your baby’s skin is always clean.